FelixBer/FindFunc/README.md

     push 0x100

-Note: IDA performas extensive matching of any size and any position of the immediate.
+Note: IDA performs extensive matching of any size and any position of the immediate.
 If you know it to be of a specific width of 4 or 8 bytes, a byte pattern can be a little faster.

 ### Byte Pattern

 The function must contain the given byte pattern at least once.
-The pattern is of the same format as IDA's binary search, and thus supports wildcards - the perfect match for the avanced-copy feature!
+The pattern is of the same format as IDA's binary search, and thus supports wildcards - the perfect match for the advanced-copy feature!

 Examples: